Natalia Vodianova

-Natalia Mikhailovna Vodianova (Наталья Михайловна Водянова; born 28 February 1982), nicknamed Supernova, is a Russian supermodel, actress and United Nations Goodwill Ambassador.
+Natalia Mikhailovna Vodianova (Наталья Михайловна Водянова; born 28 February 1982), nicknamed Supernova, is a Russian fashion model and United Nations Goodwill Ambassador.

 In 2012, she came in third on Forbes top-earning models list, estimated to have earned $8.6 million in one year.
 Vodianova was ranked in 2015 by models.com as one of the New Supers in the fashion industry.

 In 2010, Vodianova was awarded Inspiration of the Year by Harper's Bazaar.
 In 2014, Glamour recognized her as Woman of the Year and awarded her its The Voice for Children award.

+In 2018, Vogue Magazine deemed her an "über" model.

-Vodianova is a mother of 5.
-She is also a member of the Special Olympics International Board of Directors.
+Vodianova is a member of the Special Olympics International Board of Directors.
 In 2021, the United Nations Population Fund (UNFPA) appointed her as a Goodwill Ambassador for the sexual and reproductive health agency.

 Early life

-Born in Gorky, in the Soviet Union (now Nizhny Novgorod, Russia), Vodianova grew up in a district of the city (Avtozavod, GAZ car factory) with her mother and two half-sisters.
-One of her grandmothers is Mordovian (Erzya).
+Natalia Mikhailovna Vodianova was born in Gorky, Russian SFSR, Soviet Union (now Nizhny Novgorod, Russia).
+She grew up in a district of the city (Avtozavod, GAZ car factory) with her mother, Larisa, and two younger half-sisters, Oksana and Kristina Kusakina.
+Oksana has autism.
+Vodianova has another younger half-sister, Jennifer "Jenna" Burns (born Maria Mashinka in 1999), who was placed for adoption as a baby and raised in North Carolina, United States.
+One of Vodianova's grandmothers is Mordovian (Erzya).
+Vodianova was raised in a poor neighbourhood and has stated that she was often bullied for being too skinny and badly dressed.

+At the age of 11 Vodianova started helping her mother by selling fruit on the street.
+Vodianova's mother's experience with abusive boyfriends caused Vodianova to move out at the age of 15.

+Vodianova revealed that she found her sister Jenna Burns, who had been given up for adoption, through a DNA test.